goyanpip/goyanpip_rawfiles/README.md

 | YTBetter - Enable Rewind/DVR | copyMister | 3.0 | 6k | 324d ago |

 > ⚠️ **Heads up on `YTBetter - Enable Rewind/DVR`:** this one actually works — it lets you scrub back through a live stream like real DVR footage.
 But there's a bug: with it enabled, YouTube comments won't load, and the homepage stops loading more videos when you scroll down.
 Install at your own risk!

-I don't think I can share my custom Violentmonkey CSS userscript, since it might break GitHub's rules — I've heavily modified and rewritten other people's code to fit exactly what I want, so it's no longer really "theirs" to redistribute cleanly.

-But, I can suggest what you should install:

-- **SponsorBlock** — crowdsourced sponsor/intro/outro segment skipping, pairs naturally with your chat/UI tweaks
-- **DeArrow** — crowdsourced non-clickbait titles and thumbnails, complements your Thumbnail Unfucker script

 ### 🚫 Custom uBlock filters